yguitton/training-material/topics/metabolomics/tutorials/mfassignr/tutorial.md

 >
 {: .hands_on}

-# MFAssignR MFAssignCHO
+# Preliminary molecular formula assignment

 Once we have denoised data and we have identified the potential 13C and 34S masses, we can start with the preliminary MF assignment, using the **MFAssignCHO** function.
 This function assigns MF only with CHO elements to assess the mass accuracy, and therefore it's much quicker than the main MFAssign function.

 Let's use the MFAssignCHO function.
 On the input, we will need the output of IsoFiltR function, a dataframe of monoisotopic masses, and also the dataframe containing isotopic masses.
 Furthermore, we select in which ion mode we measured the data (positive or negative) and we set the signal-to-noise threshold - based on the noise estimate we obtained from the KMDNoise or HistNoise functions multiplied by a specific value - recommended is 3, 6 or 9.
 Finally, based on the acquisition range, we set the lowMW and highMW, and also the allowed ppm error.
 Other parameters we can leave in default settings.

-> <hands-on-title> Preliminary molecular formula assignment </hands-on-title>
+> <hands-on-title> Preliminary MF assignment with MFAssignCHO </hands-on-title>
 >
 >
 > 1. {% tool [MFAssignR MFAssignCHO](toolshed.g2.bx.psu.edu/repos/recetox/mfassignr_mfassigncho/mfassignr_mfassignCHO/1.1.1+galaxy0) %} with the following parameters: